-- A call to deallocate has no effect, thus the amount of memory consumed increases monotonically until the resource is destroyed. - The program can supply an initial buffer which the allocator uses to satisfy memory requests. - When the initial buffer is exhausted, it obtains additional buffers from an "upstream" memory resource supplied at construction. - If a memory request size exceeds a specified threshold, the internal buffer is bypassed and the request is passed directly to the constructor-supplied upstream resource. - It is designed for access from one thread of control at a time.
-Specifically, calls to allocate and deallocate do not synchronize with one another. - It owns the allocated memory and frees it on destruction, even if deallocate is not called for some or all of the allocated blocks.
+- A call to deallocate has no effect, thus the amount of memory consumed increases monotonically until the resource is destroyed. - The program can supply an initial buffer, which the allocator uses to satisfy memory requests. - When the initial buffer (if any) is exhausted, it obtains additional buffers from an upstream memory resource supplied at construction. - It is intended for access from one thread of control at a time.
+Specifically, calls to allocate and deallocate do not synchronize with one another. - It owns the allocated memory and frees it on destruction, even if deallocate is not called for some of the allocated blocks.

-'''

-size t alignment = max align);

-virtual void deallocate (void p, size t bytes,

-size t alignment = max align);

-virtual bool is equal(const memory resource& other) const

-noexcept;

-void max buffer size(size t v);

-size t max buffer size() const;

-void passthrough threshold(size t v);

-size t passthrough threshold() const;

-void release();

-memory resource upstream resource() const;

-};

-} // namespace pmr

-} // namespace std

-20.x.8.1 monotonic buffer resource constructor and destructor [monotonic.buffer.ctor]

-monotonic buffer resource (

-memory resource upstream = get default resource());

-monotonic buffer resource (size t initial size,

-memory resource upstream = get default resource());

-Preconditions: upstream is the address of a valid memory resource; initial size, if specified, is

-positive.

-Effects: Sets upstream rsrc to upstream and current buffer to nullptr.
-If

-initial size is specified, sets next size to at least initial size; otherwise sets

-next size to an implementation-defined size.

-monotonic buffer resource (void buffer, size t buffer size,

-memory resource upstream = get default resource());

-Preconditions: upstream is the address of a valid memory resource. buffer size is no larger than

-the number of bytes in buffer.

-Effects: Sets upstream rsrc to upstream, current buffer to buffer, and next size to

-at least 2initial size (but not less than 1).

-virtual ~monotonic buffer resource();

-Effects: Calls this->release().

-20.x.8.2 monotonic buffer resource members [monotonic.buffer.mem]

-virtual void allocate(size t bytes, size t alignment = max align);

-Returns: A pointer to allocated storage (3.7.4.2) with a size of at least bytes and an alignment not less

-than alignment.

-Effects: If bytes >= passthrough threshold(), return

-upstream rsrc->allocate(bytes, alignment); otherwise, if the unused space in

-'''
+''' public: explicit monotonic buffer resource( memory resource upstream = get default resource()); explicit monotonic buffer resource (size t initial size, memory resource upstream = get default resource()); monotonic buffer resource (void buffer, size t buffer size, memory resource upstream = get default resource()); virtual ~monotonic buffer resource(); void max buffer size(size t v); size t max buffer size() const; void release(); memory resource upstream resource() const; private: virtual void do allocate(size t bytes, size t alignment); virtual void do deallocate (void p, size t bytes, size t alignment); virtual bool do is equal(const memory resource& other) const noexcept; }; } // namespace pmr } // namespace experimental } // namespace std w.x.8.1 monotonic buffer resource constructor and destructor [monotonic.buffer.ctor] explicit monotonic buffer resource( memory resource upstream = get default resource()); explicit monotonic buffer resource (size t initial size, memory resource upstream = get default resource()); Preconditions: upstream is the address of a valid memory resource; initial size, if specified, is Effects: Sets upstream rsrc to upstream and current buffer to nullptr.
+If initial size is specified, sets next size to at least initial size; otherwise sets next size to an implementation-defined size. monotonic buffer resource (void buffer, size t buffer size, memory resource upstream = get default resource()); Preconditions: upstream is the address of a valid memory resource. buffer size is no larger than the number of bytes in buffer.
+Effects: Sets upstream rsrc to upstream, current buffer to buffer, and next size to at least 2initial size (but not less than 1). virtual ~monotonic buffer resource(); '''